 The power of CC in League of Legends is that it enables your ally champions that otherwise don't have good options of dealing their damage to be given brief timing windows to deal their damage without any counter play / threat from the enemy.

-Mid Game on Nautilus support plays you should continue laning with your ADC regardless if the lane you and your ADC are farming is Bot, Mid, or Top lane, even when the Mid Game starts you shouldn't perma roam on Nautilus even with Boots of Mobility.
-Boots of Mobility help you move around the map and start / respond to fights.
+Mid Game on Nautilus support plays you should continue laning with your ADC regardless if the lane you and your ADC are farming is Bot, Mid, or Top lane, even when the Mid Game starts you shouldn't perma roam on Nautilus even with Mobility Boots.
+Mobility Boots help you move around the map and start / respond to fights.

 During the Mid Game you should look to ward wherever you are your ADC are going to be farming, if you are moving top side get a ward in the pixel bush left of Mid Lane, and in the enemy tri brush Top Lane.
 If you are farming Mid lane ward both sides of Mid Lane, and maybe get a ward into the enemies jungle where to spot out the jungler, or in your jungler to spot a Top Lane / Mid Lane roaming from a side lane to gank the Mid Lane.
 You have to recall to refresh the amount of wards on Remnant of the Aspect, you want to Reset when there is no minion wave and your allies are under no threat and when you aren't giving up objectives on the map.